puristajs/purista/website/src/handbook/2_create-new-service.md

 export type OutputPayloadType = z.infer<typeof outputPayloadSchema>
 ```

-As you can see we define the shape of our data.
+As you can see, we define the shape of our data.
 We also add some additional metadata like `title` and `example`.
-This will be used to generate the openapi definition for our function as we want to expose this function as rest api endpoint.
+This will be used to generate the OpenApi definition for our function, as we want to expose this function as a rest API endpoint.

 ### Implement logic